Found 644 UK NGOs working in Brazil

 The Charity's objects are restricted specfically to the advancement and promotion for the public benefit of education, particularly but not exclusively in Brazil and in areas of social and economic deprivation.

-Work in United States and Brazil
+Work in Brazil and United States

 |